The AI-Native Company Blueprint

 Principle 7: Human accountability over company state

+When designed correctly, every change to company state has a human approver.
 Write permissions are configurable: some parts of the company state may be fully delegated to agents (no human review required), others require human approval.
 This delegation is explicit, versioned, and a conscious choice by the humans who govern that data.

-Principle 8: Everything is auditable and replayable
+Principle 8: AI work is fully auditable and replayable

 Example we like — LangSmith.
 LangSmith traces every LLM call and tool invocation in a session: inputs, outputs, latency, token counts, and the full call tree.
 Traces are queryable via API, enabling automated evaluation and regression testing against past sessions.
 This is P8 for the AI layer specifically — and the right mental model for what the full audit trail should look like across all layers of the company.